-The Ring of Fire is an arc of active volcanoes and earthquake sites that partially encircles the Pacific Ocean Basin.The location of the Ring of Fire coincides with the location of oceanic trenches and volcanic island arcs that result from the motion of large pieces of the Earth's crust (tectonic plates).
-Tectonic plates consist of portions of the Earth's outer crust (the lithosphere) about 5 km thick, as well as the upper 60 - 75 km of the underlying mantle.
+The Submarine Ring of Fire is an arc of active volcanoes that partially encircles the Pacific Ocean Basin and results from the motion of large pieces of the Earth's crust known as tectonic plates.

+These plates are portions of the Earth's outer crust (the lithosphere) about 5 km thick, as well as the upper 60 - 75 km of the underlying mantle.
 The plates move on a hot flowing mantle layer called the asthenosphere, which is several hundred kilometers thick.
-Heat within the asthenosphere creates convection currents (similar to the currents that can be seen if food coloring is added to a heated container of water).
-These convection currents cause the tectonic plates to move several centimeters per year relative to each other.
+Heat within the asthenosphere creates convection currents (similar to the currents that can be seen if food coloring is added to a heated container of water) that cause the tectonic plates to move several centimeters per year relative to each other.